Azcapotzalco Mexico City, Mexico Travel Guide

 Purchasing a local SIM card (Telcel or AT&T) upon arrival is recommended for navigation, communication, and ride-sharing apps.

-Be aware of your surroundings, especially at night.
+Be aware of your surroundings, after sunset in particular.
 Keep valuables secure and use reputable transit services.

 Mexico City is at high altitude; stay hydrated with bottled water and use sun protection.